 London lifestyle & travels with kids and babies

-Fast paced and radical changes, surreal and disrupting all our normalities, Covid 19 has brought to us all new realities.
+Fast paced and radical changes, surreal and disrupting all our normalities, Covid 19 has brought to us all new realities and a series of lockdowns.
 I rarely talk about the ‘heritage’ of growing up in a communist country, but somehow these scars give me and millions of Eastern Europeans perhaps a different perspective and comparison tools in the new world and mad period of Covid 19 environment.

 Food shortages.
 Yes these are unprecedented times for UK and Western Europe in the last 50 years, to queue at supermarkets, find empty shelves, fail to find eggs even if you try your luck at few shops and wait 4 hours online at Ocado.
 Majestic closed its physical collections for wine which no doubt induced another little crisis and deliveries take over a week!

 But hey, we grew up with empty shelves, soya salami (environmental friendly and super fashionable now!), rationed bread, 1 butter package per month per family, Chinese chocolate once a month and oranges if we were lucky for Christmas.

 So yes, in London all restaurants are now closed, but many do deliveries; we may not find all ingredients for recipes and it may take longer but one can improvise and be spontaneous; so we are still having THE LIFE compared to the communist days.